 He specialized in a sort of rough-hewn beauty.
 His landscapes and interiors were shot with a certain ruggedness.
 It made the subject inside of his frame more real, more human.
 His work drew you in.
 Until it almost felt like you were getting away with something.
 As if eavesdropping.

-On Kinski’s side, you have hideous 70s orange on the drapes and the daybed.
+On Kinski’s side, you have hideous 70s decor that looks like it came from a homely kitchen.
 The lamp aims for mood, but it only illuminates a space that could not possibly be more depressing.

 And yet, it is somehow breathtaking to look at.
 Even as Kinski looks at the mirror which is framed by exposed insulation.
 It is all so raw and immediate.